Resource-efficient equivariant quantum convolutional neural networks

 The equivariant sp-QCNN is suitable for solving problems associated with symmetry.
 Such problems are often encountered in quantum chemistry, physics, and machine learning, which are the main targets of quantum computing.
 In practice, when we know the symmetry of quantum states, dynamics, and data distribution of interest in advance, we can exploit the symmetry to improve the accuracy and efficiency of quantum algorithms.
 Meanwhile, the QCNN excels at capturing correlations of quantum data at various length scales due to its hierarchical structure, which is relevant for quantum many-body systems~\cite{Cong2019-ov}.
 Combining these advantages with the splitting structure, the equivariant sp-QCNN improves trainability, generalization, and measurement efficiency compared to conventional QCNNs in various tasks.

-We numerically investigate the performance of equivariant sp-QCNNs in the classification task of noisy quantum data.
-For concreteness, we consider spin models on $2\times2\times2$ cubic lattice, where spins (or qubits) and their Pauli operators $X_j, Y_j$, and $Z_j$ are defined on each lattice site.
+As a demonstration, we numerically investigate the performance of equivariant sp-QCNNs in the classification task of noisy ground states of Heisenberg models.
+These models are concise but can describe diverse, intriguing phenomena, such as magnetic orders, topological orders, and spin liquids; thus, they are suitable for benchmarking~\cite{Wu2024-iy}.
+Specifically, we consider spin models on a $2\times2\times2$ cubic lattice, where spins (or qubits) and their Pauli operators $X_j, Y_j$, and $Z_j$ are defined on each lattice site.
 This lattice consists of three types of bonds: $A$-, $B$-, and $C$-bonds as shown in Fig.~\ref{fig: demo_lattice} (a).
 Here, we consider two types of Heisenberg models, $H_1$ and $H_2$, as

 with $\mu=1,2$.
 The summation of $\braket{j,k}$ runs over all pairs of nearest neighbor sites $j$ and $k$.
 Here, the strength of exchange interaction $J_{jk}^\mu$ depends on the bond types as

 where $\pm$ corresponds to $\mu=1$ and $2$, respectively.
 Let $\ket{\psi_\mu}$ be the ground state of $H_\mu$.
 The task here is to classify these two ground states $\ket{\psi_1}$ and $\ket{\psi_2}$.